svenkubiak/mangooio/docs/working-with-json.md

 }
 ```

-To create a new person object and send it as a response you can simply can do this in a controller
+To create a new `Person` object and send it as a JSON response:

 ```java
 package controllers;